 How is the CIO role changing and what traits and skills will future CIOs need?

 Jill: “The IT function has changed from being an operational role, to it’s now part of the business strategy.
 That certainly impacts how the CIO role is evolving.
 Many CIOs now don’t come from tech, they come from finance, marketing or the business side.

 “A recent survey of a technology leadership community gave the surprising finding that more than 70% of the IT leaders in this community did not come from a traditional IT or tech background.”

-What are the most important skillsets, traits or qualifications for moving from Enterprise Architect to a CIO or a CTO role?
+What are the most important enterprise architecture skillsets, traits or qualifications for moving from EA to a CIO or a CTO role?

 Jeff: “Managing a budget, and the balance sheet, is absolutely required at the executive level.”

 Jill: “When I wonder what can I do further to have more impact.
 Not necessarily moving up, but having an impact on the organization.
 When I look at the skills I need, I think EAs have expertise, knowledge, analytic and structured thinking.
 However, when communicating to the business, sometimes you only have 5 minutes to explain, decide actions.
 You don’t have time to explain 20-30 pages of diagrams or layers of analysis.
 It’s how we prepare this information for different audiences and how we communicate this message.
 That’s a very key and important skill.

 “Communication is not necessarily just the language, but how we collaborate with stakeholders – applying different techniques to help them to engage.”

 Güliz: “Enterprise architects need to simplify the concepts.
 Because most of the time these methodologies and concepts are so abstract, we need to simplify the concepts and demonstrate real life solutions.”